MattHodge/PackerTemplates/README.md

 vagrant box add .\win2016stdcore-wmf5-nocm-hyperv.box --name Windows2016StdCore
 ```

-You can also find all the boxes ready to be `vagrant up`ed over at my [VagrantBoxes Repository](https://github.com/MattHodge/VagrantBoxes).
+You can also find all the boxes ready to be used with `vagrant up` over at my [VagrantBoxes Repository](https://github.com/MattHodge/VagrantBoxes).